-The Fairley family goes back a long way in the history of Picton.
+The Fairley family goes back a long way in the non-indigenous history of Picton.
 In fact we have been living in the same location in Picton since 1855 when John and Margaret Fairley who are my great, great, great grandparents arrived on the “Simonds” from Ireland.
 We believe the family came from the Dungannon District in County Tyrone, Ireland.
 Once established on his small holding, my great, great, great grandfather, John Fairley, began driving bullock teams to the railheads, laden with goods destined for the city.
 Young William Fairley, John’s son who was ten years old when they arrived in Australia, worked alongside his father, looking after the family in his father’s absence and occasionally accompanying him on the bullock drives.
 William dreamed of expanding his family’s landholding and farming the land.

 As the years passed William married Letitia Mulholland.
 The couple settled in the valley and William worked the farm gradually expanding their landholdings.
 William and Letitia had seven children but it was Edward who returned to the land in Picton after a successful career as a light horseman to continue working the now well-established farming land.
 Edward married Agnes Bollard and they had two children, Edward (Ted) and Florence.

 The Fairley family had by now well and truly become part of the Picton community.
 This tradition has continued on, right down through the generations.
 Many members of the family have been elected to local council and have been instrumental members in many community organisations.

 It was Ted, Edward’s son, who continued on the family farming tradition.
 He married Clarice Johnstone and together they had three children, Robert, Bill and Joan.